West Cornwall · TR20

 Renovations & Remodels in Praa Sands

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Praa Sands, that work is shaped by the place itself — Praa Sands is a south-coast surf beach village backed by dunes and low cliffs, mostly mid-twentieth-century holiday and family housing in the parishes of Breage and Germoe, with a building stock that leans toward 1950s and 1960s coastal bungalows and wooden cabins and chalets.
+Reading Praa Sands on the ground is half of the renovation job — Praa Sands is a south-coast surf beach village backed by dunes and low cliffs, mostly mid-twentieth-century holiday and family housing in the parishes of Breage and Germoe, with a building stock that leans toward wooden cabins and chalets and converted barns inland.

 Local context